The best camera and photography gift ideas for dad | Engadget

 Joby GorillaPod 3K mini tripod

-SanDisk Extreme Pro (64GB) SD card
+SanDisk Extreme Pro SD card

 Camera-loving dads can never get enough memory cards, but they can be a pretty pricey gift.
 One of the best budget options is SanDisk’s ExtremePro UHS-I SD cards.
 While they don’t offer the top 300 MB/s speeds of UHS-II cards, they’re far cheaper, and the 90 MB/s read/write speeds are fast enough for most types of photography and video.
 What’s more, you can transfer files at speeds up to 170 MB/s with a compatible reader, and SanDisk is known for producing reliable cards.
-SanDisk has models for all budgets, with the 256GB version in the sweet spot at just $60.
-If that’s too much, the 128GB version is $33 and the 64GB model a mere $18.
+SanDisk has models for all budgets, with the 256GB version in the sweet spot at $100.
+If that’s too much, the 128GB version is $45 and the 64GB model a mere $25.Buy SanDisk Extreme Pro (64GB) card at Amazon - $25